 4. Be enthusiastic during the phone interview

 After the audition, double check the filming dates with family and friends.
-If you get the call to say you’ve made the shortlist, offer as many possible filming dates as you can.
+If you get the call or email to say you’ve made the shortlist, offer as many possible filming dates as you can.
 For some shows they don’t know how long the filming will take, so you may need to keep 2 or 3 days free.
 You may be asked to be a ‘standby’ contestant and if you can get time off work this is well worth doing – most standbys will eventually get to be on the show and will have the advantage of knowing the show and set inside-out.
 If the studios are more than an hour or two away, you’ll usually be offered overnight accommodation at a hotel near the studio, and given travel and limited meal expenses.

-A few days after shortlisting, lucky contestants will get a call with their recording date, and accommodation and travel details will follow soon afterwards (these expenses will be covered).
+A few days after shortlisting, lucky contestants will get a call or email with their recording date, and accommodation and travel details will follow soon afterwards (these expenses will be covered).
 You’ll be briefed on what to bring – in most cases, you’ll need 3 or 4 changes of outfit to ensure you don’t clash with the set or the other contestants.
-My ‘don’t’ list for Ejector Seat included spots, stripes, patterns, black, white, blue, skirts or heels….. (luckily I had a prize voucher to spend at Gap and bought a set of plain pink, green and orange tops!).
+My ‘don’t’ list for Ejector Seat included spots, stripes, patterns, black, white, blue, skirts or heels….
 If you don’t bring anything suitable you’ll have to wear something from the production wardrobe – when I recorded ‘Are You Smarter…’ my fellow contestant wasn’t impressed when he had to wear a bright pink polo shirt!

 9. Enjoy your 15 minutes of fame

 On the big day, try and relax.
 You’ll spend a lot of time in the Green Room with the other contestants – chat as much as possible so you’re comfortable with them and can have a laugh during the breaks in filming.
-Remember it’s a once-in-a-lifetime experience that you can tell stories about for years to come, so savour every moment.
+Appearing on TV is (usually!) a once-in-a-lifetime experience that you can tell stories about for years to come, so savour every moment.
 If you fluff an answer it’s embarrassing, but it makes you human.
 If you’re talking to the presenter, use their name.
 Tell short, funny stories and don’t waffle nervously – try and be natural, as if you’re amongst friends.
 It gets easier with every show – honestly!

 Winning isn’t the be all and end all.
-Each gameshow gives you valuable television experience and a better chance of getting on another one – and eventually, you WILL win!
-Your cheque should arrive within a month or two – and it’s tax-free.
+Each gameshow gives you valuable television experience and a better chance of getting on another one.
+Keep hunting out and applying for more shows, and hopefully eventually you’ll be a winner.

-Hopefully this should give you a few pointers if you’re ready to brave the world of TV – good luck, and let me know how you get on!
+Hopefully this should give you a few pointers for how to get on a TV game show or quiz show – good luck, and let me know how you get on!